sklawik/pipewrench-template/README.md

 > A lot will be added and a lot will be improved

+# To do
+1. Let the production code be in workshop ready for release state.
+- So you can code in it and also without problem click "publish on workshop" after changes.
+No more need to do this manually.
+2. Do the same as above but for both build 41 and build 42.
+3. Finish config script.
+4. Auto compile after code change.
+That may be harder because wsl doesn't support fully ready solutions from node packages.
+Something may exist but it is needed to be found and tested.
+5. Basic gamemode as example
+6. Command handling example in the gamemode

 # Q&A

 1. Why is the script creating everything under Workshop folder, isn't mods folder designed to this?